 One of the biggest 'sharing' challenges faced by the international community is how emissions of carbon dioxide can be shared fairly between nations.
 Currently great disparity exists between emissions by rich nations compared with poorer ones.
-Expressed in tonnes of carbon per capita per annum in 2014, they vary from about 4.5 for the USA, 1.8 for the United Kingdom, 2.0 for China 0.5 for India, and 0.1 for Bangladesh.
-Furthermore, the global average per capita, currently about 1.35 tonnes per annum, must fall substantially during the twenty-first century.
-Contraction & Convergence, a proposal by the Global Commons Institute11 is that emissions should first be allocated to everybody in the world equally per capita, then transfer of allocations be allowed through trading between nations.
+Expressed in tonnes of carbon per capita per annum, they vary from about 5.5 for the USA, 2.2 for Europe, 0.7 for China and 0.2 for India.
+Furthermore, the global average per capita, currently about 1 tonne per annum, must fall substantially during the twenty-first century (Figure 3).
+A proposal by the Global Commons Institute11 is that emissions should first be allocated to everybody in the world equally per capita, then transfer of allocations be allowed through trading between nations.
 The logic and the basic equity of this proposal is in principle quite compelling - but is it achievable?
 A further aspect of sharing, increasingly recognised by aid agencies, is to share our skills with the third world - for instance in science and technology.